Raindrop Cake

 The cake is visually striking due to its translucency and delicate form, resembling a large droplet of water or a raindrop.
 It is traditionally served with a sweet syrup, like kuromitsu (black sugar syrup), and kinako (roasted soybean powder) on the side.

-This raindrop cake recipe is far from traditional.
-Tap water is used instead of mineral water (although you could still use mineral water).
+This keto raindrop cake recipe is far from traditional.
+Tap water is used instead of mineral water (although mineral water works too).
 The kuromitsu and soybean powder are also omitted.
 Cream, flavoring and food coloring are added for a fun variation.

 What does a raindrop cake taste like?